Scholarship Recipients and How to Apply

 - During your international study experience, how will you encourage opposition to global, violence-based ideologies?

-All applicants are required to download, complete and upload the Basic Information response form that will be available on the Application page early 2019.
+All applicants are required to download, complete and upload the Basic Information response form that is available on the Scholarship Application page.

 If you have questions regarding applications, please email: firstname.lastname@example.org

 Laura Ducoulombier 2019

 Laura Ducoulombier is a Franco-Danish student currently completing her last year of studies at Columbia University in New York, as part of the dual master’s degree with Sciences Po Paris in international affairs.
 During her bachelor’s degree undertaken at Sciences Po, Laura already had the chance to study in the United States, spending a year as an exchange student at the University of California, Berkeley.
 There, she was able to nurture her passion for diplomacy and counterterrorism.
 She participated in a national policy brief competition whereby she submitted suggestions to the U.S. federal government on how to improve the handling of terrorist events in the country.

 The American spirit of coexistence and cultural tolerance is one Laura holds extremely dear.
 Born in Brussels, Laura holds dual Danish-French citizenship, and is currently studying her sixth language.
 She strongly believes that in today’s world, violence can no longer be met with violence, and that openness, inclusiveness, and mutual respect must be the pillars of tomorrow.
 She aspires to join the European diplomatic service to promote equality and inclusion in international relations.